 Diabolus ex libris

-The real success of the World of Darkness in its various incarnations is the way in which they portray God.
+The real success of the World of Darkness in its various incarnations is the way in which it portrays God.
 Religion is about as sensitively and realistically portrayed as one might expect from a company as desperate to be seen as anti-establishment and progressive as White Wolf is, but WoD makes no bones about God.

 In short, the God of WoD is malign.
 It is implied in most places and outright stated in others that the WoD-God is, at best, heartless enough to bring about and then abandon an imperfect and doomed creation.
 More likely, however, the WoD-God actively delights in the suffering he has created, as seen in one of the end-of-the-world scenarios conceived for Vampire, in which God, having destroyed the Earth and all that therein is, leaves Caine (the Biblical figure, progenitor of all vampires) alone and alive to wander an empty ball of dust forever, divine laughter ringing in his ears.